zilder/pg-ext-check/README.md

 # pg-ext-check

 A docker image to build and test PostgreSQL extensions.
-An already built and ready to use image can be found on [docker hub](https://hub.docker.com/repository/docker/zilder/pg-ext-check).
+The already built and ready to use image can be found on [docker hub](https://hub.docker.com/repository/docker/zilder/pg-ext-check).

+## Commands

+* `pg-setup <PG_VERSION>`: install and run specified PostgreSQL version.
+* `install-dependency REPO1 [REPO2 ...]`: clone, build and install listed PostgreSQL extensions.
+GitHub is used as default platform, but can be changed by `HOST` environment variable.
+Authentication tokens (e.g. GitHub personal access token) are supported and can be specified with `AUTH_TOKEN` environment variable.
+* `build-check`: build and install extension and run regression tests.
+In case of test failure the `regression.diff` is printed out and error code is returned.

 ## Example for Github Actions